- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — Free of Cholesterol

-Rice is the primary grain in many Asian countries, and it’s trendy in the rest of the world as well because it’s both delicious and hugely beneficial to one’s health.
+Rice is the primary grain in many Asian countries, and it’s trendy in the rest of the world because it’s both delicious and hugely beneficial to one’s health.
 Brown Basmati Rice from Food To Live is the premier example of all the best this food can offer.
 Not only is it brown, which means it’s been processed to the barest minimum and retains most of the nutritional value.
-The fact that its basmati implies that this rice has a distinctive aroma associated with the unique chemical makeup of this particular species and a higher content of some elements, including dietary fiber.
+In addition, the fact that it is Basmati implies that this rice has a distinctive aroma associated with the unique chemical makeup of this particular species and a higher content of some elements, including dietary fiber.

 Is Organic Brown Basmati Rice Healthy